On view: January 12 – April 14, 2019

-For more than four decades, enormous advertisements displayed in New York City’s Grand Central Station affirmed a picturesque notion of everyday American life.
+For more than four decades, enormous advertisements displayed in New York City’s Grand Central Terminal affirmed a picturesque notion of everyday American life.
 The 18-foot-by-60-foot images depicted an idyllic nation: beautiful landscapes, holiday celebrations, world-changing historical events, family road trips, and patriotism.

 Organized by the George Eastman Museum.